juniorsundarCasual/TGT/vault/volume-3.chapter-165.md

 "That wasn't part of my plan," Krish denied immediately while alternating his gaze between Guy and his students.
 "In a minor fit of anger, I may have made a mistake in the curse.
 By the way, the 'Golden-Eyed Seer' is a very mild alias.
 I assumed it would be more bloody given the level of carnage."

 "The cooperative of Teachers and the Alliance of Sects wanted to go with the 'Evil-Eyed Demon of Misfortune', but they feared retribution!"
 Al exhorted.
-"If the person could "
+"If a person could eradicate a sizeable entity such as the Sunspot Sect so ruthlessly without having to once show their face, who would want to get on their bad side by affronting them with such a diminutive alias?"

+"Did you really have to go that far?"
+Guy asked.

+"Of course," Krish answered without hesitation.
+"Although it left a bad taste in my mouth seeing how far my curse travelled, it was necessary to avoid future conflicts.
+Mages are anything but forgiving individuals - myself included.
+If I hadn't eliminated the sect both root and stem, it would have inevitably led to another conflict down the line with a descendent.
+Now that I have a Disciple, it could have affected Marie as well.
+This is partly why I avoid mage infested regions nowadays.
+Everyone is just so sensitive.
+One slip of the tongue and you can end up with an enemy for life.
+It is easy to rack up negative social credit which is impossible to clear no matter how hard I try."

+Krish exhaled loudly to release his aggression.
+"Sorry about that rant..."

+"I can empathise with Mage Nara on that matter," Al affirmed.

+"Now that you've said it," Guy interjected.
+"If you're so averse to interfering with mage congregations, why are you so eager to support me in my venture?
+I'm pretty sure that you will have to make an appearance in public and shake a few hands.
+Aren't you worried about your past catching up to you?"

+"Given what I've seen in your fate, all those petty conflicts are trivial!"
+Krish evoked.

 ____